BINDAYGRG/routemgr/README.md

 # routemgr

 routemgr is a PHP-based web application designed to streamline the process of booking and reserving bus seats.
-The application leverages JavaScript and CSS for an enhanced user experience, providing passengers with a simple and efficient way to manage their travel plans.
+The application leverages JavaScript and CSS for an enhanced user experience, providing passengers with a simple and efficient way to reserve and buy bus seats.

 ## Table of Contents